KQM-git/HSRNews/readme.md

 - Fixes an issue where some scenes may display abnormally when using certain Android devices.

+- Fixes an issue where Trailblazers are unable to progress in the mission flow of Trailblaze Mission "Amphoreus — Zephyr, Uplift Bygone Dust Cloudsward" under certain circumstances.

+- Fixes an issue where some special effects may display abnormally after an ability is used in certain circumstances.

 -----

 # ["Before Their Deaths" Mission Description](archive/1040.md)